 BAAAU presents the Sankofa Award for Distinguished Achievement annually during Alumni Reunion Week.
 Recipients are Arcadia University graduates of African-American/African diaspora descent who exemplify the spirit of Sankofa.
 This award is presented to a deserving graduate in recognition of their significant professional accomplishments, as well the contributions they have made in mentoring and social justice activism in the African American/African diaspora community, which greatly enhance the prestige of Arcadia University.

-Past Sankofa Award recipients
+Past Sankofa Award Recipients

 2021: Aliyah Abraham ’17